 For me, the most amazing part of this story is the realization that my grandfather never complained about his missed opportunity.
 He never acted as though he belonged anywhere but right where he was, with his family, and he always made us feel we were the most important things in his life.
 His sacrifice made a huge difference in so many lives that came after his.
 It was because of my grandfather that his younger brother was able to finish high school, establish himself in a career, and build a family of four children that gave him five grandchildren.
 His choice allowed my great-grandmother to take in foster children whose lives she helped establish.
-My grandfather’s fate caused him to meet and marry my grandmother who, in turn, had two children and four of his grandchildren.
+My grandfather’s fate caused him to meet and marry my grandmother, who had two children that gave them four grandchildren.
 In true “George Bailey” style, a man who never got to pursue his dreams ended up being the source of so much that was good in the world.

 Bill McGee never became famous, but he became respected and revered by lots of people who knew him.
 He never heard the roar of a packed stadium, but he heard the uncontrollable laughter of his family every summer when they used the backyard and pool that he meticulously set up and took down annually.
 He didn’t thrill New York crowds with home runs, but he mesmerized grandchildren who really believed he could perform magic.
 And he saw more of the world through his travels, learned about topics that interested him, laughed deeply, was thoroughly loved and, yes, still played ball – not professionally but locally, with teammates who loved his company.
 People still talk about what a great athlete he was today.